coralsundy/coralsundy-website/_posts/2023-05-26-Yami-o-Yokogire-aka-Across-Darkness-1959-subtitle.md

 ------

-Yami o Yokogire / Across Darkness (1959) ia a 1959 movie directed by Yasuzo Masumura, with notable stars Hiroshi Kawaguchi, So Yamamura, Junko Kano, Osamu Takizawa, and Hideo Takamatsu.
+Yami o Yokogire / Across Darkness (1959) is a 1959 movie directed by Yasuzo Masumura, with notable stars Hiroshi Kawaguchi, So Yamamura, Junko Kano, Osamu Takizawa, and Hideo Takamatsu.

 ------